DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 * about 65% of people are visual learners

 #### 13.2 Video Captioning tools
-You can find a review of free tools [here](https://blog.amara.org/2018/05/02/11-free-tools-to-make-your-captioning-process-easier-in-2018/#sco).
+Find more [information and reviews of free video captioning tools](https://blog.amara.org/2018/05/02/11-free-tools-to-make-your-captioning-process-easier-in-2018/#sco).
 A summary of some of the findings:
 * **Google Doc Voice-typing Tool(combined with Soundflower)** - super easy to use, howwever, the accuracy of using microphone input might be affected by the surrounding noise.
 A way to get around this problem is to use Soundflower.
 It's about 85% accurate and supports multiple languages and accents
 * **Amara** - directly syncs your subtitles with Youtube, Vimeo, Facebook and Twitter without extra steps of download/upload( If you own the channel) and easy to use for collaborative translation after captioning.
 Used by TED and Udacity.
 * **Youtube Automatic Subtitles** - It’s also super easy to use.
 If your video is in English, they will start the auto-captioning at the time you upload your video.